transcom/mymove/docs/adr/0071-move-history-events.md

 <!-- markdownlint-disable no-inline-html -->
 <details>
-<summary>A diff of tested changes to refactor maintaining a static Array variable.</summary>
+<summary>▶️  A diff of tested changes to refactor maintaining a static Array variable.</summary>

 The diff below works prior to the refactor suggested in this ADR.
 The diff above is meant to give an example and is only the beginning of the necessary changes